 Reach and Eye Sight

 Being able to reach the pedals comfortably without straining oneself ensures a safe enjoyable drive.
 As stated above the H-point determines how much length of the leg is available to reach the pedals based on position in the seat itself.
 Reaching with one’s feet is not the only concern.
 Being able to reach the steering wheel without strain is important for the comfort of the driver and his control over the Vehicle.
 However, the need to reach other accessories within the interior means that they should be located within eye sight.
-Peripheral vision is an important factor for reaching other accessories with taking one’s eyes off the road.
+Peripheral vision is an important factor for reaching other accessories without taking one’s eyes off the road.
 Checking mirrors should also be included within easy movement of the head to ensure accurate knowledge of upcoming road conditions and surroundings.

 Adjustability

 Not every driver of our Vehicle will have the same shape, size, and unique tastes to comfort.
-As such, being able to have certain functions within the interior to be adjustable will allow for a wide range of people to be able to drive our vehicle in comfort.
 Figure 2 illustrates possible locations for adjustable functions within the interior of the Vehicle.
 However, due to limitations of space and quantity of functions in the interior, not every possibility shown in Figure 2 will be applicable.
 In the preceding section reach was talked about as an important criterion for control of the Vehicle and comfort.
-Now, those areas and functions will be discussed and further developed to include adjustable parameters.
+Now, reach will be further developed to include adjustable parameters.

 The Human body can be modelled as a system of linkages [2, p.
 47] as shown in Figure 3.
 This allows for the mapping of the human body in relation to a seated posture.
 The most important angles for comfort are the back, trunk/thigh, and knee angles [2, p.48].
-Knowing where the most important locations are, the design of the seat can be allowed to adjust there for the driver chosen comfort.
+Knowing where the most important locations are, the design of the seat can be allowed to adjust at these locations for the driver chosen comfort.
 Recommended functions to be allowed to adjust and move are the seat position in relation to the pedals and the seat backrest in relation to a 90 degree angle.
 Allowing the seat to be adjustable such that it can be moved further away or closer to the pedals depending on the user will change the knee angle.
 This will allow the driver to reach the pedals more comfortably, without strain, or in the rare cases without the aid of wooden blocks attached to their feet.
 As our Vehicle is primarily operated with pedal-power, being able to reach the pedals is of critical importance.
 Seat translations should be of the magnitude of 150mm to 200mm [2, p.52].
 This will allow the driver to maintain suggested knee angle orientations shown in Table 1.
-Reed et al. 50-53

 The location of the seat backrest is the other adjustable function chosen to optimize the interior and suit individual comfort.
 The adjustment of the back rest affects the back angle, one of the critical angles of the seated posture and also the reach of the arms.
 Allowing for the back rest to adjust up to 20 degrees [2, p.53] is crucial for driver comfort and for reaching the steering wheel of the Vehicle.
+With the knee angle and back angle being adjustable the back angle will be adjusted coincidentally because of the model of human linkages shown in Figure 3.
+This will ensure seated posture comfort at the H-Point location.